renaissance-benchmarks/renaissance/CONTRIBUTING.md

 ### Setting up your environment

 Renaissance Benchmark Suite is built via SBT and is written in both Java and Scala.
 Several tips on how to setup your IDE are in `documentation/ide.md`.

 ### Building the suite

-To build the suite and create the so-called fat JAR (or super JAR), you only need to run `sbt` build tool as follows:
+To build the suite and create the so-called fat JAR (or super JAR), you need to have a JDK (at least version 11) installed and run the `sbt` build tool as follows:

 ```
 $ tools/sbt/bin/sbt renaissancePackage